-- Graded assignment - plus individual and group feedback
+- Marked assignment – plus individual and group feedback

-- Graded mock exams - plus individual feedback
+- Marked mock exams – plus individual feedback

-Format aim: to prepare students to pass CP2 in April 2022.
+Format aim: To effectively prepare students to pass CP2 in April 2024.

-Colm Fitzgerald is an Assistant Professor in Actuarial Science in UCD and is a Fellow of the Institute & Faculty of Actuaries (IFoA) and the Society of Actuaries in Ireland.
-Colm has been involved in CP2/CA2 since the subject commenced and has experience as an IFoA staff actuary, lead assessor, moderator and lead examiner.
+Dr. Colm Fitzgerald is an Assistant Professor in Actuarial Science in UCD and is a Fellow of the Institute & Faculty of Actuaries (IFoA) and the Society of Actuaries in Ireland.
+Colm has been involved in CP2/CA2 since the subject commenced and has experience as a staff actuary, lead assessor, moderator and lead examiner.
 He was the lead assessor (tutor) when there was the first 100% pass rate in a CA2 exam.
 He is involved in several different aspects of the IFoA educational system across a number of subjects.
-He is a member of the IFoA Board of Examiners and is the IFoA representative on the AAE Education Committee.
+He is a member of the IFoA Board of Examiners, is the IFoA representative on the AAE Education Committee and Chair of the AAE Data Science Syllabus Task Force.
 Previously he was a member of the IFoA Education Board.
-Recently he was the author of the new IFoA Investment Fellowship subject, SA7.
-Before working in education, Colm worked in investment, trading, life insurance and risk management.
+He was the primary author of the IFoA Investment Fellowship subject, SA7, and was an original author of the IFoA Enterprise Risk Management subject, SP9.
+Before working in education, Colm had a successful career in investment, trading, life insurance and risk management.